Starship Troopers: Extermination: Single-player

 Casper Van Dien previously portrayed Johnny Rico in the 2017 animated film Starship Troopers: Traitor of Mars.

-Aside from the training scenario to accustom players to the cooperative mode, a single-player component is expected to release with 25 unique missions based in different environments, with possible future content to follow.
-The mode will feature General Rico, played by Casper Van Dien who reprises his role from various Starship Troopers media.
+Aside from the training scenario to accustom players to the cooperative mode, a single-player component was released with 25 unique missions based in different environments.
+The mode features General Rico, played by Casper Van Dien who reprised his role from various Starship Troopers media.
 Players assume the role as elite operations group members within the Mobile Infantry.

 A veteran of the Bug War, the older General Rico has matured into a wise and empathetic figure, watchful over the younger troopers and considering their lives a priority above the mission and his own duties.
 Offworld has stated that Rico's depiction in Extermination is canon to the franchise.

 Reception

 Starship Troopers: Extermination received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 On OpenCritic, the game is recommended by 11% of 37 critic reviews.

-IGN rated it six out of ten, and wrote: "It’s a serviceable battle that can get frantic in the thick of it, but there are far more noble causes to give your virtual lives for in 2024 than this."Push Square rated it seven out of ten, and wrote: "The whole aesthetic of the missions and the menus is retro PS3 at its best, but unfortunately the game's performance tanks when too many bugs are on screen, which is most of the time."PC Gamer rated it 66 out of 100, and was critical of the single-player mode.
+IGN rated it six out of ten, and wrote: "It's a serviceable battle that can get frantic in the thick of it, but there are far more noble causes to give your virtual lives for in 2024 than this."Push Square rated it seven out of ten, and wrote: "The whole aesthetic of the missions and the menus is retro PS3 at its best, but unfortunately the game's performance tanks when too many bugs are on screen, which is most of the time."PC Gamer rated it 66 out of 100, and was critical of the single-player mode.